rstropek/htl-2024-25-4AHIF/homeworks/SoftwareInventory/readme.md

 - Manage Computers
   - Add a new computer
-  - Mark a computer as decommissioned
+  - Mark computers as decommissioned
-  - Search computers by e.g. IP address, MAC address, hostname
 - Manage Software
   - Add installed software to a computer
 - Security
-  - Find all computers with outdated software versions
+  - Find installations of software on all computers

-On other team will implement a software agent that runs on every computer in an organization.
+Another team will implement a software agent that runs on every computer in an organization.
 The agent will regularly (scheduled, at idle times) collect information about the computer and installed software and send it to the API.

 A third team will implement a web frontend for security engineers who use the API to search for affected computers in case of a security incident (e.g. known vulnerability in a certain software version).